eficode/devStack/README.md

 * DevStack is not intended for production use ever, it should only be used for short-lived test environments with nothing to loose.
 * Not intended for existing environments, presumes DevStack was used to setup up the environment.

+# Main building blocks and concepts

+## Containers vs Deployments

+The two main building blocks of DevStack are Containers and Deployments.
+A container is essentially just a representation of a normal Docker container, ie a pretty much a Docker Image that has been started with some added basic network and env-vars added.
+This is where Deployment then takes over and installs licenses, sets up database, admin accounts etc as many steps as possible to give you an environment ready for use.

+## SubDeployments
+SubDeployments are simply a collection of deployments used by a more complex deployment.
+[JenkinsAndHarborDeployment.groovy](src%2Fmain%2Fgroovy%2Fcom%2Feficode%2Fdevstack%2Fdeployment%2Fimpl%2FJenkinsAndHarborDeployment.groovy) for example uses the Jenkins and Harbor deployments as SubDeployments.

+## Utils

+These are classes mainly intended to be used by Container/Deployment-classes when massaging of the containers are needed for example.
+Currently [ImageBuilder.groovy](src%2Fmain%2Fgroovy%2Fcom%2Feficode%2Fdevstack%2Futil%2FImageBuilder.groovy) dynamically builds Atlassian images for non x86 architectures on the fly.

 # Setup Docker Engine in AWS

 DevStack defaults to trying to connect to a local Docker engine, but a terraform project is supplied for setting up a remote EC2 with docker engine.
 The docker engine will be configured to only accept HTTPS from your IP.